 How global trends are creating infrastructure opportunities

-The rise of emerging Asian economies, climate change, technological disruption and the ageing demographic are transforming the demand for essential facilities across the developed world and beyond.
+The rise of emerging Asian economies, climate change, technological disruption and the ageing demographic, are among trends creating massive opportunities for investors.

 The Asian Century

-The Chinese middle class has expanded enormously in recent years; from just 4% of its population in 2000, it is expected to reach 75% by 2022 according to McKinsey.
-Similar trends are becoming evident in India and south-east Asian economies.
+The middle class in China has expanded enormously in recent years.
+As much as 75 percent of China’s population is expected to be classified as middle class in 2022, up from just 4 percent in 2000, according to a McKinsey Quarterly report in 2013.
+Similar trends are evident in India and south-east Asian economies.
 According to PwC, six of the world’s seven largest economies in 2050 will be current emerging economies; three of the top four being in Asia.

 The emerging Asian middle class is also spending its new-found wealth on overseas travel.
-Long-haul air travel in the Asia Pacific region is forecast to grow in excess of 6% per year over the next 20 years.
+Long-haul air travel in the Asia Pacific region is forecast to grow in excess of 6 per cent per year over the next 20 years.